holo-q/hoho/ROADMAP.md

 * Auto-summary insertion
 	*
 * CONTEXT.md can be added to any file such that it's injected in context when the directory is ls'd or included, like a concept definition for this content partition
+	* Can contain a metadata section at the top
+	* Can specify the order of files in this directory so that the files are always shown in a specific order, whether ls or full content
+	* The context templating can therefore present these document under a certain narrative, for example "These markdowns document our journey over the course of the project", this way the model can correctly sequence and structure its attention such as to maintain chronological consistency, causality, amendments, trajectory, etc.

 ### Commands